-With the numerous failures under my belt, it may be time to attempt something difficult to accomplish with brass wire and restively easy for 3D printing.
+With the numerous failures and one success under my belt, it may be time to attempt something difficult to accomplish with brass wire and conceivably possible for 3D printing.
 Making a wire watermark with tapered lines, like a quill pen might make.
+A watermark with a focus on line quality.